-The BCC is a committee appointed by the Board of Directors of FIMBank.
+The BCC is a committee appointed by the Board of Directors of the Bank.
 The BCC is directly responsible and accountable to the Board.
 The Board may delegate any of its authorities and powers in relation to the BCC to the BRC.
-The BCC's main powers and duties are to: review credit applications and approve credit limits and specific transactions, up to the legal lending limit of the Bank and within the guidelines specified in the Group's Credit Policies; and to analyse and recommend country limits for approval.
+The BCC's main powers and duties include but are not limited to: review credit applications and approve credit limits and specific transactions, up to the legal lending limit of the Bank and within the guidelines specified in the Group's Credit Policies; and to analyse and recommend country limits for approval.

 The BRC is responsible for overseeing the Group's risk management strategy, systems and policies, and for recommending appropriate risk appetite parameters for approval by the Board of Directors.
-The BRC is also responsible for the oversight of operational and legal risk matters.
+The BRC is also responsible for the oversight of operational and legal risk matters amongst other similar responsibilities.